learn-co-curriculum/phrg-graphql-queries-part-two/README.md

 ## Geography

-Besides Pokemon, we also want to drill into some info geography.
-And GraphiQL is not the only GraphQL Interactive Development Environment (IDE) out there.
-Use [this countries](https://countries.trevorblades.com/) GraphQL IDE to form queries that only return the requested data.
-Be sure to explore "docs" tab on the right of the page.
+We also want to drill into some infomation on the world's countries and languages and GraphiQL is not the only GraphQL Interactive Development Environment (IDE) out there.

+[Countries](https://countries.trevorblades.com/) uses a GraphQL IDE with a slightly different interface.
+Use this site to form queries that only return the requested data.
+Be sure to explore the "docs" tab on the right of the page.

 1. All the continent names.
 1. All countries names and their capitols.